- Oops!Something went wrong.Please try again later.

 How Quickly Is Copart Increasing Earnings Per Share?

-The market is a voting machine in the short term, but a weighing machine in the long term, so share price follows earnings per share (EPS) eventually.
-It's no surprise, then, that I like to invest in companies with EPS growth.
-As a tree reaches steadily for the sky, Copart's EPS has grown 18% each year, compound, over three years.
+If a company can keep growing earnings per share (EPS) long enough, its share price will eventually follow.
+That means EPS growth is considered a real positive by most successful long-term investors.
+As a tree reaches steadily for the sky, Copart's EPS has grown 30% each year, compound, over three years.
 If the company can sustain that sort of growth, we'd expect shareholders to come away winners.

 Are Copart Insiders Aligned With All Shareholders?